Gaynell Tinsley

-Gaynell Charles "Gus" Tinsley (February 1, 1915 – July 24, 2002) was an American football end and coach.
-He played professionally for the Chicago Cardinals of the National Football League (NFL) from 1937 to 1938 and in 1940.
-He attended Louisiana State University, where he was a consensus All-American for the LSU Tigers football team in 1935 and 1936.
-In 1937 he was drafted by the Cardinals, with whom he was an All-NFL selection in 1937 and 1938.
+Gaynell Charles "Gus" Tinsley (February 1, 1915 – July 24, 2002) was an American professional football end and coach.
+He played for the Chicago Cardinals of the National Football League (NFL) from 1937 to 1938 and in 1940.
+He played college football for the LSU Tigers, where he was a consensus All-American.
+He was drafted in the second round of the 1937 NFL draft by the Cardinals, with whom he was an All-NFL selection in 1937 and 1938.
 During his three years in the NFL, Tinsley set or tied NFL single-season records with 674 receiving yards in 1937 and 41 pass receptions in 1938.
 He later served as the head football coach at LSU from 1948 to 1954.
-He was inducted into the College Football Hall of Fame in 1956.
+He was inducted into the College Football Hall of Fame in 1956 as a player.

 College career

 Tinsley was born in Ruple, Louisiana and raised in Homer, Louisiana in the northern part of the state.
 He attended Louisiana State University where he played football and baseball and was selected as the captain of both teams.
 He was considered one of the greatest receivers in college football, earning consensus All-American honors in both 1935 and 1936.
 As a junior in 1935, Tinsley was named a first-team All-American by the Associated Press, United Press, Liberty (selected based on a poll of 1,521 varsity players in all parts of the country), Collier's Weekly, the Newspaper Editors Association, the International News Service, and The New York Sun.
 At the time, at age 19 he was one of the youngest ever named to the All-America team.
 In 1936, Tinsley repeated as a first-team All-American with each of these publications and also received the first-team designation from the Central Press Association (selected by the captains of more than 50 college football teams at "important universities and colleges throughout the United States"), and the Walter Camp Football Foundation.

 Tinsley's profile at the College Football Hall of Fame describes him as such: "Tinsley was a magnificent athletic specimen, standing 6-0, and weighing 196-pounds, size he used equally well as a defensive stalwart who was a blocking master."
 As a sophomore in 1934, Tinsley had a 65-yard pass reception, thrown by halfback Abe Mickal, against Southern Methodist University, which stood as a record for several years as "the longest pass in Southern football history."
 Tinsley's coach at LSU, Bernie Moore, once said, "Tinsley could have made All-American at any position.
 He was so tough, he made blockers quit.
 He's the greatest lineman I ever saw."